 The Development Wing is headed by the Development Adviser (Ports).
-He is assisted by two Directors, two Deputy Directors, and two Assistant Directors.
+He is assisted by two Directors, two Deputy Directors, and One Assistant Director.

-The Development Wing is associated with processing the technical and administrative matters related to the International Navigation Association –Permanent International Association for Navigational Congress, (INA-PIANC)wherein the Government of India is a member country.
-The PIANC is a worldwide non-political and non-profit making technical and scientific organization of corporations National governments, and private individuals, with the objective to promote the maintenance and operation of both inland and maritime navigation by fostering progress in planning, design, construction, improvement, maintenance, and operation of inland and maritime waterways and ports and of coastal areas of general use in industrialized and industrializing countries.
+The Development Wing is associated with processing the technical and administrative matters related to the International Navigation Association –Permanent International Association for Navigational Congress, (INS-PIANC) wherein the Government of India, Ministry of Ports Shipping and waterways is a member country.
+The PIANC is a worldwide non-political and non-profit making technical and scientific organization of corporation’s National governments, and private individuals, with the objective to promote the maintenance and operation of both inland and maritime navigation by fostering progress in planning, design, construction, improvement, maintenance, and operation of inland and maritime waterways and ports and of coastal areas of general use in industrialized and industrializing countries.

 Name of the Research Project